An important part of the sales process is following up and building momentum after delivering a proposal.

 So how can you follow up after a proposal or an offer while adding value?

-If you create a powerful momentum builder that educates and tells people about your business, your people, the systems you will invoke once they’re onboard, they’ll understand more about the company, will be more willing to listen and therefore will be more comfortable with the process.
+Create a powerful momentum builder that educates and tells people about your business, your people, and the systems you will invoke once they’re onboard.
+They’ll understand more about the company, be more willing to listen, and, therefore, be more comfortable with the process.

 Idea 1: Short video

-Include a short video of a key account manager or customer service representative to give a personal aspect to your follow up.
-This’ll allow your prospect to feel as though they know the person in the video and create a better connection to your business.
+Include a short video of a key account manager or customer service representative to give a personal aspect to your follow-up.
+This’ll let your prospect feel they know the person in the video, creating a better connection to your business.

 Idea 2: Flow chart